brendanzab/language-garden/elab-stlc-unification/README.md

 # Simply typed lambda calculus with unification

-This an elaborator for a simply typed lambda calculus (with primitive integers) that allows programmers to omit type annotations.
+This an elaborator for a simply typed lambda calculus (with booleans and integers) that allows programmers to omit type annotations.
 This is done by inserting _metavariables_ that stand-in for unknown types during elaboration.
 These are later updated based on how they are used in other parts of the program.